2004 Haitian coup d'état: Cross-border paramilitary campaign against Haiti's state 2001–2004

+During Aristide’s second administration in 2003, he doubled the minimum wage, which impacted over 20,000 people who worked in the Port-au-Prince assembly sector.
+Furthermore, the Aristide government launched a campaign to collect unpaid taxes and utility bills from Haiti’s wealthy population, seeking to reign in the business elite; such developments deeply unsettled the country’s aristocracy.

 Ottawa Initiative

 The Ottawa Initiative on Haiti was a conference hosted by Canada that took place at Meech Lake, Quebec (a federal government resort near Ottawa) on 31 January and 1 February 2003, to decide the future of Haiti's government, though no Haitian government officials were invited.
-The conference was attended by Canadian, French, and U.S. and Latin American officials.

 Journalist Michel Vastel leaked information about the conference that he says was told to him by his friend and conference host Denis Paradis, Canada's Secretary of State for Latin America, Africa, and the French-speaking world, in his 15 March 2003, article in Quebec news magazine L'actualité.
 In the article, he claims that the officials at the conference wanted to see regime change in Haiti in less than a year.
 "Michel Vastel wrote that the possibility of Aristide's departure, the need for a potential trusteeship over Haiti, and the return of Haiti's dreaded military were discussed by Paradis and the French Minister for La Francophonie, Pierre-André Wiltzer."
 Paradis later denied this, but neither Vastel nor L'actualite retracted the story.

 Student protests

 Multiple protests by Haitian students were organized in 2002, 2003 and 2004 against the Aristide government.
 On 5 December 2003, some of Aristide's supporters, backed by the police according to witnesses, entered the social studies department of the Université d'État d'Haïti to attack students who were rallying for an anti-government protest later that day.
 Dozens of students were injured and the University dean had his legs broken.
-This tragic event led to more protests by students, eventually joined by other groups.
+This event led to more protests by students, eventually joined by other groups.
 A student protest against Aristide on 7 January 2004 led to a clash with police and Aristide supporters that left two dead.